-Horse hyperimmune antibody may help fight Covid-19: Study
+Horse Hyperimmune Antibody May Help Fight Covid-19: Study

-Sao Paulo, Oct 27 (IANS) A team of Brazilian researchers has found that antibody fragments produced in horses may be an efficient approach to combat Covid-19.
+Sao Paulo: A team of Brazilian researchers has found that antibody fragments produced in horses may be an efficient approach to combat Covid-19.

 Researchers from the Federal University of Rio de Janeiro immunised horses using the recombinant trimeric spike (S) glycoprotein for the production of hyperimmune serum, consisting of purified antibody fragments, against SARS-CoV-2.
 After developing the horse hyperimmune F(ab')2 concentrate, the group carried out challenge tests in hamsters, injecting the substance into the animals.